Ciapas-Linux/ProfessorMad/README.md

 Press "space" to fire<BR>
 "Right arrow" moves right<BR>
 "Left arrow" moves left<BR>

-"Up arrow" jump
+"Up arrow" jump<BR>
-Up and "right arrow" jumps to the right
+Up and "right arrow" jumps to the right<BR>
-Up and "left arrow" jumps to the left
+Up and "left arrow" jumps to the left<BR>
-Press "r" and left or right arrow to run
+Press "r" and left or right arrow to run<BR>
-The letter "w" switches weapons
+The letter "w" switches weapons<BR>
-The letter "t" sets you in a precise standing shooting position "Down arrow" changes the shooting position to kneeling position To return to the starting position, press the up arrow again
+The letter "t" sets you in a precise standing shooting position<BR>
+"Down arrow" changes the shooting position to kneeling position<BR>
+To return to the starting position, press the up arrow again

 <BR><BR><BR><BR>